Edith Kawelohea McKinzie

-Edith Kawelohea Kapule McKinzie (October 22, 1925 – October 21, 2014) was a Kanaka Maoli genealogist, educator, author, and an expert in hula and chant.
-She published two books on Hawaiian genealogy, was Director of the Hawaiian Language Newspaper Indexing Project, and taught traditional hula and chant across the United States.
+Edith Kawelohea Kapule McKinzie (October 22, 1925 – October 21, 2014) was an American genealogist, educator, author, and expert in hula and chant.
+A Kanaka Maoli, or Native Hawaiian, Edith published two books on Hawaiian genealogy, was director of the Hawaiian Language Newspaper Indexing Project, and taught traditional hula and chant across the United States.
 In 2004, she was named a Living Treasure of Hawaii for her contributions to Hawaiian culture and heritage.

 Early life

 Edith Kawelohea Kapule was born on October 22, 1925, in Honolulu, Hawaii.
 She was the eldest of three siblings, with a sister named Alexandra and a brother named Harry Jr. Their father, Harry Kawelo Kapule, was a Hawaiian from Holualoa, and their mother, Caroline "Carrie" Costa, was a Portuguese woman living in Pauoa.

-Kapule graduated from McKinley High School and went on to study at the University of Hawaii, earning an undergraduate degree in Hawaiian Studies, a master's degree in Education, Curriculum and Instruction, and a Professional Diploma (P.D.) in Secondary Education.
+Kapule graduated from McKinley High School (Honolulu) and went on to study at the University of Hawaiʻi, earning an undergraduate degree in Hawaiian Studies, a master's degree in education, Curriculum and Instruction, and a Professional Diploma (P.D.) in Secondary Education.

 In 1946, she married Clayton McKinzie of St. Louis, Missouri.
-They had one daughter named Joleen Hokuloa McKinzie, and four step-children from Clayton's earlier life.
+They had one daughter named Joleen Hokuloa McKinzie and raised four stepchildren from Clayton's earlier life.

 Academic career

-McKinzie was the She was the first professor of Hawaiian Studies at the Honolulu Community College, holding the position from 1978 to 1997.
+McKinzie was the first professor of Hawaiian Studies at the Honolulu Community College, holding the position from 1978 to 1997.
 Later, she lectured at the University of Hawaii's College of Continuing Education, teaching local genealogy and mele hula, and she also taught chanting for the State Council on Hawaiian Heritage.

 She was known for her extensive work on Hawaiian genealogy, publishing two volumes of Hawaiian Genealogies.
 McKinzie also researched the genealogy of the chiefs of Kahoolawe for the Kahoolawe Island Reserve Commission.

 McKinzie served as chairwoman for the University of Hawaii's Committee for the Preservation and Study of Hawaiian Language, Art and Culture.

-Working with the Bishop Museum, McKinzie established the Hawaiian Language Newspaper Indexing and Cataloguing Project from 1992-2005, organizing a team of scholars to index and catalogue articles, notices, and advertisements from early 19th– and 20th–century Hawaiian-language newspapers.
+Working with the Bishop Museum, McKinzie established the Hawaiian Language Newspaper Indexing and Cataloguing Project from 1992 to 2005, organizing a team of scholars to index and catalogue articles, notices, and advertisements from early 19th- and 20th-century Hawaiian-language newspapers.
 Members of the project included Kimo Keaulana, William Kalikolehua Pānui, Makalapua Alencastre, Noelani Arista, and Keawe Lopes.
-McKinzie served as Director of the project.
+McKinzie served as director of the project.